Blubell26/giuliapacciotti.com/_posts/2026-07-08-the-body-was-never-the-enemy.md

 *What we are really trying to outrun when we try to outrun death*

-There is a certain kind of person right now, usually a man, usually wealthy, who has turned his body into a project with blood panels every month, a team of doctors and supplements timed to the hour.
-Sleep tracked to the minute.
+There is a certain kind of person right now, usually a man, usually wealthy, who has turned his body into a project with blood panels every month, a team of doctors and supplements timed to the hour while sleep tracked to the minute.
 The goal stated plainly: don’t die.
 Or at least, don’t die on the timeline nature had in mind.

 You’ve seen the headlines.
 The face has changed a few times, but the shape of the story hasn’t.
 A man who refuses to accept the terms of inhabiting an organic body at all, with its entropy.